Advocacy Programsserving residents of New York City

 Advocating for someone's personal needs can be difficult and sometimes impossible. helpNYC is maintaining a list of Advocacy Organizations and Legal Clinics that can help people get help in difficult situations.

-If you know of a program or organization that is not listed please use our Listing Suggestion Form to let us know about the program or organization you know about.
+If you know of a program or organization that is not listed please use our Suggest a Listing form to let us know about the program or organization you know about.

 The New York City Civilian Complaint Review Board (CCRB) is an independent agency.
 It is empowered to receive, investigate, mediate, hear, make findings, and recommend action on complaints against New York City police officers alleging the use of excessive or unnecessary force, abuse of authority, discourtesy, or the use of offensive language.
 The Board’s investigative staff, composed entirely of civilian employees, conducts investigations in an impartial fashion.
 The Board forwards its findings to the police commissioner.